 Where You’ll Find It: Shinn Estate Vineyards, Long Island, New York

 Why You’ll Love It: Shinn Estate Vineyards is a holistic, biodynamic, wind-and-solar-powered vineyard.
 Thanks to its cozy on-site farmhouse inn, you can (and should) extend your vine-to-glass tasting to a few nights’ stay.
 “Maybe if people made more merlot rosé, Sideways wouldn’t have caused such a fuss,” says Milam.
-She points out that a good merlot rosé, like Shinn’s, showcases the plump, rich, and luscious quality of merlot but maintains the zingy nature that Long Island is known for.
+She points out that a good merlot rosé, like Shinn’s, showcases the plump, rich, and luscious quality of merlot but maintains the zingy nature that the North Fork of Long Island is known for.
 Expect overripe raspberry, bing cherry, smoke, and rose petal and be prepared to pair it with “lobstah rolls for days!”

 The Rosé: NV Gruet Brut Rosé

 Where You’ll Find It: Gruet Winery, New Mexico

 Why You’ll Love It: This 100 percent pinot noir brut rosé is made by Gruet, one of the wineries that really put New Mexico on the winemaking map, according to Milam.
 “Bubbles are my go-to year-round but this sparkling rosé is especially great for summer.
 It is elegant and ripe with notes of bright raspberry, strawberries and cream, and brioche.
 It’s the perfect rosé to drink with tacos,” she says.
 Duck out of New Mexico’s summer heat at either of Gruet’s two tasting rooms, one in Albuquerque, and the other in the historic Hotel St. Francis in Santa Fe.